-Are you looking for ways for first home buyers to build their own small home?
+Are you looking for ways for a first home buyer to build their own small home?

 At first thought it may seem impossible.
 It’s no secret just how hard it’s become for young adults to purchase their own home.
 There’s been enormous house price growth over the last several years, especially in the major cities, and it’s continuing.

 The vast majority of Generation Y admit raising the cash for a deposit seems like an insurmountable task.
 They then have to gain approval for a loan, a tricky task in the shadow of the banking Royal Commission, and deal with paying stamp duty.

 In addition, Australians are waiting longer to settle down and get married, losing out on the benefit of dual incomes.

 Funky Little Shack has brain stormed a number of ways young people can feasibly enter the housing market by embracing a downsized life.
 Many Millennials aren’t in a rush to start a family, and don’t need a big house with three bedrooms.

 The customised and compact lifestyle of a Funky Little Shack could be the perfect stepping stone into the Aussie dream.